Tavernari/Carbon/README.md

 carbon-app -c your_code_here
 ```

-CLI is in beta version therefore other options aren't available currently.
+CLI is in beta version and other options aren't available currently.
+If you're interested in that functionality, let me know.

 ## Credits